 Whilst most do contain at least a few influential and affluent individuals, pursuit of wealth is not a typical goal.
 To employ a little French, the raison d’être of these clubs is to practice evil.

-They detrimentally influence society in ways unseen, through avenues unknown.
+These covens detrimentally influence society in ways unseen, through avenues unknown.
 In appearance they look like you or I (well, you; I have a very idiosyncratic style) and spend the bulk of their waking hours engaged in banal, everyday pursuits.
 But at night, when the sun has fled and the moon casts a pallid glow o’er the lands, these evil individuals amass around cauldrons and ululate ‘neath an effigy of Baal (probably).

-Let the members of the Bilderberg group accumulate sports cars and massive-breasted trophy wives.
+Let the members of the Bilderberg group accumulate sports cars and infeasbily-breasted trophy wives.
 Let them fiddle about with interest rates and plot the odd assassination.
 But do not waste your time and energy worrying about such individuals.
 They have not peered into the cosmic Void – you should fear those that have.

 Clarification – I am indeed a student of the occult.
 However, let it be known that I practice magick responsibly and without malevolence.
 I certainly do not associate with the sort of evil covens outlined in the above article.